Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Control and conjugation

 Graphically, functors can be depicted using boxes \cite{mellies2006functorial}.
-Thus, $\ctrl (f)$ is depicted as a bullet point on the additional wire connected to the diagram $f$, enclosed with dotted lines.
-This dotted box is omitted when the diagram is made of a single morphism or when there are nested controls.
+Thus, $\ctrl (f)$ is depicted as a bullet point on the additional wire connected to the diagram $f$, enclosed within a dotted box.
+This dotted box is omitted when the diagram is made of a single morphism or when there are nested controls (thanks to \cref{eq:controlswap}).

 We may write $\ctrl^n(f)$ for $n$ nested application of the control functor $\ctrl$ from $f$.
 Formally, $\ctrl^0(f)\defeq f$ and $\ctrl^{n+1}(f)\defeq\ctrl(\ctrl^{n}(f))$.
-Also, the coherence laws of prop (\cref{fig:coherencesmc}) allow us to simplify the drawings by depicting controlled morphisms acting on non-consecutive wires by stretching the line.
-The four following diagrams are the same modulo the coherence laws.
+Also, the coherence laws of props (\cref{fig:coherenceprop}) allow us to simplify the drawings by stretching the line to depict morphisms that are controlled by several non-consecutive wires.
+The following diagrams are the same modulo the coherence laws.